 I will place on your throne—

-…17 “Here I will make a horn grow for David and set up a lamp for my anointed one.
-18 I will clothe his enemies with shame,
+…17 “Here I will make a horn grow for David and set up a lamp for my anointed one. ”

-“One of your own descendants I will place on your throne— …17 “Here I will make a horn grow for David and set up a lamp for my Christ.
-18 I will clothe his enemies with shame, but the crown on his head will be resplendent.”
+“One of your own descendants I will place on your throne— …17 “Here I will make a horn grow for David and set up a lamp for my Christ. ”

-“One of your own descendants I will place on your throne— …17 “Here I will make a horn grow for Dawud and set up a lamp for my Masih.
-18 I will clothe his enemies with shame, but the crown on his head will be resplendent.”
+“One of your own descendants I will place on your throne— …17 “Here I will make a horn grow for Dawud and set up a lamp for my Masih. ”

-The prophecies of Taurat & Zabur: Specified like a lock of a lock-n-key system
+The prophecies of Taurat & Zabur: like a lock of a lock-and-key system

-The fact that the Taurat and Zabur are explicitly predictive of the future makes them uniquely like the lock of a door.
-A lock is designed in a certain shape specification so that only a specific ‘key’ that matches the specification can unlock it.
+The fact that the Taurat and Zabur specifically predict the future makes them like the lock of a door.
+A lock is designed in a certain shape so that only a specific ‘key’ that matches the shape can unlock it.
 In the same way the Old Testament is like a lock.
-We saw that the specifications are not just in these two Psalms I looked at here but already we have seen others in the posts on the Great Sacrifice of Ibrahim (PBUH), and the Passover of the Prophet Musa (PBUH) and the coming Sign of the Virgin’s Son (please review if they are not familiar).
-Psalm 132 of Zabur adds the specification that ‘the Christ’ would be from the line of Prophet and King Dawud (=David – PBUH).
-So the specifications of the ‘lock’ become more and more precise as we read the prophetic passages through the Old Testament.
-But the Zabur does not end with these prophecies.
+We saw already in the posts on the Great Sacrifice of Ibrahim (PBUH), and the Passover of the Prophet Musa (PBUH) and the coming Sign of the Virgin’s Son (please review if they are not familiar) that there were specific prophecies of this coming person.
+Psalm 132 of Zabur adds the rule that ‘the Christ’ would be from the line of Prophet and King Dawud (=David – PBUH).
+So the ‘lock’ becomes more and more precise as we read the prophetic passages through the Old Testament.
+The Zabur does not end with these prophecies.
 It tells us in much further detail what the Masih would be and do.
-We continue in our next article.
+We continue through the zabur.